rockettheme/docs/Docs/wordpress/start/themes.md

 #### Downloading the Theme Files

-Installing the theme by way of the theme files and associated plugins is the most common way to get Metropolis on your site if you have existing content and widgets you wish to preserve.
+Installing the theme by way of the theme files and associated plugins is the most common way to get it on your site if you have existing content and widgets you wish to preserve.
 You can download all the files listed below by visiting the theme's primary download page.

 To install the theme powered by Gantry, you need two files: